kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+The feature will no longer work if downgrading to a release without support for it.
+The API server will no longer accept the new fields and the other components will not know what to do with them.
+So the result is that the `ReservedFor` list will only have references to pod resources like today.

+Any ResourceClaims that have already been allocated when the feature was active will have non-pod references in the `ReservedFor` list after a downgrade, but the controllers will not know how to handle it.
+There are two problems that will arise as a result of this:
+- The workload controller will also have been downgraded if it is in-tree, meaning that it will not remove the reference to workload resource from the `ReservedFor` list, thus leading to a situation where the claim will never be deallocated.
+- For new pods that gets scheduled, the scheduler will add pod references in the `ReservedFor` list, despite there being a non-pod reference here.
+So it ends up with both pod and non-pod references in the list.
+We can manage both pod and non-pod references in the list by letting the workload controllers add the non-pod reference even if it sees pod references and making sure that the resourceclaim controller removes pod references even if there are non-pod references in the list.
+For deallocation, it is only safe when no pods are consuming the claim, so both workload and pod reference should be removed once that is true.

+We will also provide explicit recommendations for how users can manage downgrades or disabling this feature.
+This means manually updating the references in the `ReservedFor` list to be pods rather than the reference to workload resources.
+We don't plan on providing automation for this.

 ### Version Skew Strategy

 <!--